Your Wi-Fi is Making Me Sick

 Few things can make life as miserable as idiot neighbors.
 Imagine someone next door demanding you give up your cell phone and wi-fi because he’s allergic to electromagnetic radiation.

 If you life in Santa Fe, you don’t have to imagine it.
 Arthur Firstenberg is demanding his neighbors turn off everything to cater to his imaginary allergy to EMF.
 He’s banded together with other idiots who are insisting that all wi-fi be banned in all public buildings.
 “I get chest pain,” he says.
 “It doesn’t go away right away.
 I suffer for a couple of days.
 If I walk into a room of a building that has Wi-Fi, my most immediate sign is that the front of my right thigh goes numb.
 If I don’t leave, I’ll get short of breath, chest pains and the numbness will spread.”
 He’s banding together with other neurotics, trying to use the American’s With Disabilities Act to force everyone to cater to their nonsense.
-(I wonder they get together?)
+(I wonder where they get together?)

 This reaction to our wired world is somewhat popular among those claiming Multiple Chemical Sensitivity, another imaginary disease.
 (When typing this, I misspelled “sensitivity.”
 My spelling checker suggested the correct word was “senility.”)